jyothilashmi/hmarkets-bdd-framework/README.md

-# HMarkets BDD Framework
+# JS BDD Framework

-Automated test framework for [HMarkets](https://hmarkets.com) website using Selenium WebDriver with JavaScript and CucumberJS for BDD.
+Automated test framework using Selenium WebDriver with JavaScript and CucumberJS for BDD.

 ## Table of Contents